Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 All analyses will be done under a fixed tree topology.
 This topology has been estimated by using an undated model, such as seen during the previous tutorials.

+- Take a look at the tree `data/prim.tree` using software like FigTree.
+Is this tree *ultrametric*?
+Which lineages seem to have been associated with a high rate of molecular evolution?

 We will work on a dataset (file name `prim4fold.nex`) with 58 primates species, plus 2 Dermopterans and a Scandentia (Tupaia), which will be our outgroup.
 The dataset is adapted from Perelman et al (2011, PLoS Genetics, 7:e1001342, A Molecular Phylogeny of Primates).
 Here, we use only the 4-fold degenerate third coding positions (1730 aligned nucleotide positions).

 {% section Strict clock model %}